ska-telescope/developer.skatelescope.org/src/explanation/branch.rst

   Branch 'at1-26-the-new-widget' set up to track remote branch 'at1-26-the-new-widget' from 'origin'.

 * The branch CI pipeline is automatically triggered.
-* A Merge Request is created on GitLab to merge the story branch into the master branch.
+* A Merge Request is created on GitLab to merge the story branch into the main branch.
 The above commit reponse shows a conveniently supplied URL to start this process.
 * Reviewers interact with comments on the Merge Request until all conflicts are resolved and reviewers accept the Merge Request.
-* The Merge Request is merged into Master.
+* The Merge Request is merged into Main.
-* The CI pipeline is executed successfully on the master branch by the CI server.
+* The CI pipeline is executed successfully on the main branch by the CI server.

 There are some considerations with Feature Branching:

 * continually branching and merging is an overhead for small teams and very short work packages where there is a high prevalence of one-commit to one-merge-request
 * branching requires discipline in that they should be short lived and developers need to remember to delete them after use
 * stale and orphaned branches can pollute the repository
-* developers must resolve merge conflicts with master before pushing changes, so there can be a race to merge to avoid these issues
+* developers must resolve merge conflicts with main before pushing changes, so there can be a race to merge to avoid these issues

 Alternate Strategy